department-of-veterans-affairs/caseflow/README.md

 Then run the following:

-    rbenv install <the version of Ruby defined in .travis.yml>
+    # rbenv install <the version of Ruby defined in .travis.yml>
+    # For example:
+    # rbenv install 2.2.4

     gem install bundler